FoldSAE: Learning to Steer Protein Folding Through Sparse Representations: Introduction

-Our contribution can be summarized as follows: \begin{itemize} \item We introduce \ours{}, a method for training a Sparse Autoencoder on the internal activations of RFdiffusion, successfully decomposing its dense representations into sparse, interpretable features. \item We establish a link between specific internal features and protein secondary structure, discovering that features are often antagonistic, correlating positively with helices and negatively with strands simultaneously. \item We design a steering mechanism that, allows for precise, tunable control over the secondary structure formation during the RFdiffusion generative process. \end{itemize}
+Our contribution can be summarized as follows: (i) we introduce \ours{}, a method for training a Sparse Autoencoder using the internal activations of RFdiffusion, successfully decomposing its dense representations into sparse, interpretable features; (ii) we establish a link between specific internal features and protein secondary structure, as well as SASA; and (iii) we design a steering mechanism that allows for precise, tunable control over the secondary structure formation and backbone solvent exposure during the RFdiffusion generative process.